xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreChainOfResponsibility/README.md

 - Defines the interface for handling requests and setting up the chain.

-- We're using a closure to communicate the result of the request.
+- Handlers perform their action (e.g., print) and optionally forward the request to `next`.

 - The `Request` object can be used at any point in the chain.